 Law: U.S. Const. art.
 I, § 8, cl.
 8 provides authority for patents.
 Most patent statutes are codified at 35 U.S.C.; regulations at 37 C.F.R.
 The MPEP provides guidance for patent examiners but has no legal force.
 The United States is also a party to numerous international patent treaties, including TRIPS and the PCT.

 Cases: See my list of Supreme Court patent cases.
 The Court of Appeals for the Federal Circuit hears all patent appeals, and their website provides oral argument recordings and new opinions.
+See the "Quick Links" here for PTAB decisions.
 I assume people with Westlaw/Lexis access already know how to search cases there, but did you know that Google Scholar lets you restrict case searches by court (e.g., to search only Federal Circuit cases)?

 Treatises: Chisum on Patents (CHISUM on Lexis) is the most cited; Westlaw has Moy’s Walker (MOY-PAT).
-If you are looking for free options that provide a good overview of patent law, the Patent Case Management Judicial Guide by Peter Menell et al. has a lot of basic information (and was updated in 2012).
-Tom Field also has a free IP casebook.
+If you are looking for free options that provide a good overview of patent law, the Patent Case Management Judicial Guide by Peter Menell et al. has a lot of basic information (and was updated in 2016).
+For more, including drafting/prosecution treatises, see this guide.

-Patents: Search US patents and applications at USPTO, and use their PAIR system to see a patent’s prosecution history (known as the "file wrapper").
+Patents: Search U.S. patents and applications at USPTO, and use their PAIR system or the new Global Dossier to see a patent’s prosecution history (known as the "file wrapper").
 The PTO also has a nice list of sites for international patent searches.
-For very quick searches, I like Google Patents (which also lets you easily download PDFs).
+For quick searches, I like Google Patents (which also lets you easily download PDFs).
 PriorSmart has a nice search interface that combines many patent search sites.

 - Leahy-Smith America Invents Act, Pub.
 L. No. 112-29 (2011).
 The only committee report is H.R.
 Rep. No. 112-98 (PDF), but on page 57 it notes that “the bill is a 6-year work in progress” and cites other bills and hearings.
-Joe Matal, who worked on the bill in the Senate, has discussions here and here.
+Joe Matal, who worked on the bill in the Senate, has discussions (with his own slant) here and here.
 The USPTO has compiled the legislative history.

 - Patent Act of 1952, Pub.
 L. No. 82-593.
 UNH Law has a nice collection of the relevant legislative history here.